-The shapes and energies of echoes received by echosounders depend on bottom acoustic hardness and roughness.
-The first part of the echo shape is a peak dominantly from specular return, and the second part is a decyring tail principally from incoherent backscatter contributions.
-Rougher sediment surfaces provide more backscattered energy than smoother surfaces (which simply reflect the energy away from the uncoherent expected to the energy away from the same composition.
-Echo shape is also affected by sub-bottom volume reverberation including: contributions from gas bubbles, and echosonder characteristics such as frequency, ping length, ping shape, and beam width.

-A number of acoustic seabed classification systems are commercially available which can be used to estimate seabed properties from echo characteristics [14] using one of two empirical methods: (i) celo statistics are obtained at a number of sites with known seabed type, to calibrate the system.
+The shapes and energies of echoes received by echosonders depend on bottom cosultis hardness and roughness.
+The first part of the echo shape is a peak dominanity from specular rutur, and the second part is a decorging tail principilly from incoherent backscatter contributions.
+Rougher sediment surfaces (which simply reflect the energy away from the direction of the transducer), so their echoes are expected to have lower peaks and longer tails than smoother surfaces the same composition.
+Echo shape is also affected by subbottom volume reveleration including contributions from gas bubbles, and echosonuder characteristic such as frequency, ping length, ping shape, and beam width.
+A number of acoustic seabed classification systems are commercially available which can be used to estimate seabed properties from echo characteristics [14] using one of two empirical methods: () cloch statistics are obtained at a number of sites with known seabed type, to calibrate the system.
 The whole area is then surveyed, and the seabed classified as belonging to one of these types; or (ii) an area is surveyed and the echoes are grouped by some statistical technique into a number of classes, which are subsequently ground-truthed.
-At itsms the first approach may reveal seabed types for which calibrations were not obtained, so that some post calibration is required.
+At calibrations were not obtained, so that some post calibration is required.

-The oldest commercial system is RoxAnn, which uses the first and second chooses from the seaked [4,16].
-The first echosimply invects from the transducer to the seaked back to the sea surface (including part of the ship's hull), back to the seaked and finally back to the transducer to the seaked back to the sea surface (including part of the ship's hull), back to the seaked and finally back to the transducer.
-RoxAnn uses the energy in the tail of the first cho as a measure of sea floor roughness and the total energy in the second echo as a measure of sea floor "hardness".
-These two parameters are really indices of seaked acoustic backscatter and acoustic impedance, respectively.
+The oldest commercial system is RoxAna, which uses the first and second choces from the seaked [4,16].
+The first echo simply travels from the transducer to the seaked hack to the seak surface (including part of the shiph hull), back to the seaked and finally back to be transducer.
+To know the emergy in the tail of the first echo as a measure of sea floor of seaf how the measure of the state of the seaked of sea floor and the seaker of the seaker of the seaked of sea floor and the state of the seaker of the seaker of sea floor and the seakers.
+These two parameters are really indices of seahed acoustic backscatter and acoustic impedance, respectively.

-The second most used commercial system is QTC-View, from Quester Tangent Corporation (QTC) [25,15].
-QTC uses only the first echo, calculating 166 statistical parameters from it.
-Principal Component Analysis is used to derive three "Q- factors", which are linear combinations of the 166 parameters.
+The second most used commercial system is QTC-View, from Quester Thangen Corporation (OTC) [25,15].
+QTC uses only the first exho, calculating 166 statistical parameters from it, Principal Component Analysis is used to derive three "Qfactors", which are linear combinations of the 166 parameters.
 These three Q-factors are the three major Principal Components specifying the shape of the waveforms.
-The system then clusters seabed types in either a supervised or unsupervised classification mode, much like methods (i) and (ii) above, respectively.
+The system then classification mode, much like methods (i) and (ii) above, reservively.